-Welcome to the Roberts Department of Christianity!
-Spend a little time on our pages and you will learn about our commitments to teaching Christianity in the context of the traditions of Western culture.
+Welcome to the Roberts Department of Religion!
+Spend a little time on our pages and you will learn about our commitments to teaching Religion in the context of the traditions of Western culture.
 Along the way you may have questions or comments.
 If you do, please send me an email at firstname.lastname@example.org, or give me a call at (478) 301-2755.

-Since 1945, the name of Columbus Roberts has been associated with the Department of Christianity.
+Since 1945, the name of Columbus Roberts has been associated with the Department of Religion.
 A Georgia Baptist layman deeply committed to education, Columbus Roberts gave his money and his name to establish the Roberts School of Christianity, later renamed the Roberts Department of Christianity and now the Roberts Department of Religion.

-Our faculty includes teacher-scholars who are recognized in their fields of study and are known as excellent teachers.
-Six times in the last twenty years a member of the Roberts Department of Christianity has received the Spencer B. King, Jr., Distinguished Faculty Award, the highest teaching award presented annually in the College of Liberal Arts.
+Our faculty includes teacher-scholars who are recognized in their fields of study and known as excellent teachers.
+Six times in the last twenty-five years a member of the Roberts Department of Religion has received the Spencer B. King, Jr., Distinguished Faculty Award, the highest teaching award presented annually in the College of Liberal Arts.

 In addition to providing excellent instruction in the classroom, members of the department also are involved in the lives of our students.
 The Mercer chapter of Theta Alpha Kappa is housed in the department.